EV Tax Credit Gone: Is a Tesla Still Worth It Without the $7,500?

 We are not going to pretend the answer is always a Tesla.
 A few situations genuinely favor staying gas:

-- Texas EV fees.
-Texas charges EV owners a $400 surcharge at registration plus $200 every year afterward.
+- State EV fees.
+Many states charge EV owners a fee gas cars donβt β Texas, for example, $400 at registration plus $200 every year afterward.
 Gas cars do not pay this.
 Over a long hold, that annual $200 chips away at the fuel savings.

 - Low annual mileage.
 Fuel and maintenance savings are per-mile.
 Drive far below average and the upfront premium takes much longer to earn back.